-- 1. No constitutional duty to raise every nonfrivolous issue requested by the defendant. - 2.
+- 1. No constitutional duty to raise every nonfrivolous issue. - 2.
 May winnow out weaker issues. - 3.
 No duty to file a petition for rehearing. - 4.
 Not required to provide defendant with personal copies of the transcripts.

 Defense counsel cannot keep the fruits and instrumentalities of a crime.